GhostOps-01/GhostShip/README.md

 SmokeBot+ is just one agent in a growing fleet:

-### TestGhost
+## 👻 TestGhost

-	-	CI-native orchestrator that watches pull requests
+- **CI-native orchestrator** that watches pull requests
 - Detects test coverage gaps in real-time
 - Posts actionable PR comments (e.g. “missing tests in PaymentForm.jsx”)
 - Works across Cypress, unit, API, and GraphQL layers
-	- Can optionally auto-generate test scaffolds (and ask for approval before committing)
+- Optionally auto-generates test scaffolds (asks for approval before committing)
-	- Scans your codebase for existing similar components/tests to avoid redundancy
+- Scans codebase for existing similar components/tests to avoid redundancy
-	- Future support for AI-assisted test reasoning and smart suggestions
+- *Future:* AI-assisted test reasoning and smart suggestions

+---

-### GhostShip
+## 🧠 GhostShip

 - DOM-tagging and component-recognition engine
 - Injects structured `data-*` tags into form fields, buttons, headers, and other testable elements
-- Maps these elements back to source components, with optional IDE hooks
+- Maps elements back to source components with optional IDE hooks
--	Future support for VS Code, other popular IDEs, and CLI tooling.
+- *Future:* Support for VS Code, other IDEs, and CLI tooling

 Together, they form the **TestGhost Ecosystem** — modular QA bots that whisper sweet coverage dreams into your CI pipelines.